Karen Walker's Latest Unconventional Campaign Is Very Hands-On

 Karen Walker has never really gone the conventional route when casting her lookbooks.
-Instead of a single lithe model smizing at the camera, the designer has tapped some very stylish kids, Kenyan artisans (with whom Walker collaborated on a capsule), and even Toast (yes, the Instagram dog) to personify her work.
+Instead of a single lithe model smizing at the camera, the designer has tapped some very stylish kids (the next Z List additions, perhaps?), Kenyan artisans (with whom Walker collaborated on a capsule), and even Toast (yes, the Instagram dog) to personify her work.

 Walker's most recent editorial, shot by Advanced Style's Ari Seth Cohen, is titled "Magic Hands."
 The photographer previously worked with Walker on an eyewear campaign back in 2013, for which he brought along his frequent subjects Linda Rodin and Ilona Smithkin to model the brand's signature arrow-lined shades.
 This time around, the campaign takes a different approach to portraiture, focusing on the Advanced Style's ladies' hands.